windme2/drag-drop/README.md

-# Drag & Drop File Uploader 📄
+# Drag & Drop Image Uploader 📄

 A modern, intuitive file upload interface that makes sharing images as simple as dragging and dropping!
 Perfect for web applications requiring image uploads.